 While banks understand the importance of providing credit businesses, they also have a responsibility to protect their depositors’ money.

 Banks continue to make lending decisions on a case-by-case basis, extending credit to those for whom it would be beneficial and who have the capacity to repay the loans.
-This prudent approach is a key reason why banks in Canada have largely avoided the financial difficulties that have plagued banks in other countries.
+This prudent approach is a key reason why banks in Canada have avoided the financial difficulties that plagued banks in other countries.

 Maintaining these sound, fundamental principles of prudent lending is important to Canada’s banking system and also in the best interest of all Canadians.
 The banking industry annually contributes tens of billions of dollars to Canada’s GDP, directly employs more than a quarter of a million Canadians in addition to providing financing for businesses across the country.